hyperledger/besu-docs/docs/HowTo/Limit-Access/Updating-Whitelists.md

 To add a node to the Hyperledger Besu nodes whitelist:

-1. On the _Whitelisted Nodes_ tab of the Permissioning Management Dapp, click the _Add Whitelisted Nodes_ button.
+1. On the _Nodes_ tab of the Permissioning Management Dapp, click the _Add Nodes_ button.
 The Add Node window displays.
-1. Enter the [enode URL](../../Concepts/Node-Keys.md#enode-url) of the node you are adding and click the _Add Whitelisted Node_ button.
+1. Enter the [enode URL](../../Concepts/Node-Keys.md#enode-url) of the node you are adding and click the _Add Node_ button.

 To remove a node from the nodes whitelist:

-1. On the _Whitelisted Nodes_ tab of the Permissioning Management Dapp, hover over the row of the node you are removing.
+1. On the _Nodes_ tab of the Permissioning Management Dapp, hover over the row of the node you are removing.
 A trash can displays.
 1. Click on the trash can.